 Things To Replace

-There are a few things that are probably best to just plan on replacing.
+A few things are best to just replace.
 Unless you have another cat that is still around, you likely will want to dispose of the litter box and start with a fresh one when you get a new cat.
 Heck, even if you have another cat this may be a good time to just get a new one as litter boxes should be replaced yearly.

 Similarly, anything that’s broken or severely worn out can be thrown out as it likely can’t be reused.
 If it’s something like a scratching post that could have the sisal rope replaced and the structure is otherwise fine, you could consider keeping it or giving it away to someone who may have the energy to do that.

 The exception to this would be if there’s some sort of sentimental value to whatever the object is.
 For example, when I got Zoloft from his old owner, he came with a single toy that was old and worn out as it seemed to be the only one he liked.
-I still have that toy as it means something to me, but I’m not using it for other cats.
+I still have that toy as it means something to me, but I’m not using it for Poutine or Prozac.
 It’s on display in one of his memorials.

 Donate Or Keep?

-If things are still usable, don’t carry an infectious disease risk, and in decent shape, you can go in one of two directions: keep them for a future cat or give/throw them away.
+If things are still usable, don’t carry an infectious disease risk, and in decent shape, you can go in one of two directions: keep them for a future cat or give/throw them away (though I encourage giving them away so another cat can enjoy them).
 As always, you know what the correct decision is for you but you’ll want to consider a few things.

 Scent: How Big Of A Problem Is It?